arutovan-droid/symbion-distillation-core/README.md

 Resonance Fabric can evolve or be replaced,
 but **without a Distillation Core there is no Symbion.**

+---

+## Part of Symbion Space

+This repository is one module of **Symbion Space** – a structural OS for thinking.

+Core related modules:

+- `symbion-latp` – dialog trajectories & phases (when to heat, shift, cool down, airlock).
+- `symbion-distillation-core` – distillation still (convert any raw text into structural Essence or burn it).
+- `symbion-resonance-fabric` – resonance scoring (R, Librarium / TVP gating).
+- `symbion-librarium-core` – structural memory plane (digital khachkar fabric).

+For a high-level overview of how these fit together,
+see the Symbion Space overview in the Distillation Core docs (OVERVIEW.md).

 Symbion does not store texts.